bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 environment and the Goc UI definition syntax.
 Some things you might try are outlined below-some are extremely easy; some are more difficult.
 Some will require you to read other chapters in this and the User Interface manual.
-In any case, you should go on to read "GEOS Programming," Chapter 5, to understand the various keywords and constructs of the Goc programming language.
+In any case, you should go on to read ["GEOS Programming", Chapter 5](ccoding.md), to understand the various keywords and constructs of the Goc programming language.

 Some simple UI exercises you can incorporate into the Hello World program